grafana/plugin-tools/packages/sign-plugin/CONTRIBUTING.md

-# Contributing to Grafana / Create Plugin
+# Contributing to Grafana / Sign Plugin

-We are always grateful to receive contribution!<br />
+We are always grateful to receive contributions!<br />
 The following guidelines help you on how to start with the codebase and how to submit your work.

 ## Installation